Isabella-Mitchell/milestone-project-one/README.md

 ## Code

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System and Flexbox.
-I sourced code from the Bootstrap documentation when building the Nav bar, Carousel, Buttons and Contact Form.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library was used throughout the project mainly to make site responsive using the Bootstrap Grid System and Flexbox.
+I sourced code from the Bootstrap documentation when building the Navbar, Carousel, Buttons and Contact Form.

 -   [Code Institute](https://codeinstitute.net/): I referred to lessons and source code from Code Institute's Web Application Development course.
-I sourced code for the footer social icons from the CV Project, and reffered to the code from the Coders Coffee House project for the Google Maps iFrame.
+I sourced code for the footer social icons from the CV Project, and referred to the code from the Coders Coffee House project for the Google Maps iFrame.

 ## Content

 -   I wrote all the content for the website.
-The gallery, exhibitions and artists are fictious, I referred to the following sources for inspiration:
+The gallery, exhibitions and artists are fictitious, I referred to the following sources for inspiration:
     - [Tate](https://www.tate.org.uk) - for inspiration about artists, exhibitions and gallery website features.
     - [Whitecube](https://whitecube.com/) - for inspiration about artists and exhibitions.
     - [Pace Gallery](https://www.pacegallery.com) - for inspiration about artists, exhibitions and gallery website features.
     - [Camden Arts Centre](https://camdenartcentre.org/) - for inspiration about artists, exhibitions and gallery website features.
-  - [Blue Shop Cottage](https://www.blueshopcottage.com/) - for inspiration about artists, exhibitions.
-Also referred to when researching gallery website features.
+    - [Blue Shop Cottage](https://www.blueshopcottage.com/) - for inspiration about artists, exhibitions and gallery website features.
     - [Arusha Gallery](https://www.arushagallery.com/) - for inspiration about artists, exhibitions and gallery website features.
     - [RSPB Dungeness](https://www.rspb.org.uk/reserves-and-events/reserves-a-z/dungeness/) - for directions to Dungeness and things to do
     - [Dungeness Station](https://www.rhdr.org.uk/stations/dungeness-station/) - for directions to Dungeness and things to do
     - [Time Out Magazine Article](https://www.timeout.com/kent/things-to-do/best-things-to-do-in-dungeness) - for inspiration about things to Dungeness

 ## Media

 -   All Images were sourced from open source websites [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
 I'd like to say a particular thank you to:
     - [Anna Shvets](https://www.pexels.com/@shvetsa/) - For pictures of artists
     - [Greta Hoffman](https://www.pexels.com/@shvetsa/) - For pictures of artists
     - [James Hollingworth](https://unsplash.com/@jameshollingworth) - For pictures of Dungeness
     - [Birmingham Museums Trust](https://unsplash.com/@birminghammuseumstrust) - For pictures of artworks

 ## Acknowledgements